-- a) External administration revenue represents the revenue derived from termination of other international operators traffic on Group's network and revenue from transit international calls. - b) Interconnection income represents the revenue derived from licensed local operators for the use of transmission equipment, facilities and the charges for the termination of the operator's traffic on the group's network.
+a) External administration revenue represents the revenue derived from termination of other international operators traffic on group's network.

+b) Interconnection income represents the revenue derived from licensed local operators for the use of transmission equipment, facilities and the charges for the termination of the operator's traffic on the group's network.